What is distribution of child pornography?

 The more photos or images, the greater the sentence a court is likely to impose against a convicted offender.
 Similarly speaking, the more transfers, the higher the likely sentence to be imposed.

 The rationale behind this is that the more people in possession of child pornographic materials, the greater the risk or likelihood that these individuals will further disseminate or share the materials with others.

-If you have been charged with distribution of child pornography and need expert legal representation, contact the RI/MA defense attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with distribution of child pornography and need expert legal representation, contact the RI Child Pornography Attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.